olekzonder/olekzonder/readme.md

 It's me in the picture!
 Don't believe me?
 Too bad!

-I dunno, what to add, so here are the stats no one cares about:
+I dunno what to add, so here are the stats no one cares about:

 ![Stats](https://github-readme-stats.vercel.app/api?username=olekzonder&show_icons=true&theme=transparent)